 Abstract:

 There is a growing body of literature on outcome-based learning and students’ employability.
 It is evident that the higher education policy fails to meet the requirement of rapidly changing society and employers’ expectations worldwide, resulting in a great gap between university education and employment.
 This study examines the outcome-based learning and graduate employability for identifying the existent body of literature and proposes future research agenda.
 This study aims to explore the relationship among students’ international mindsets, learning outcomes, students’ performance and student employability among Bangladesh Open University postgraduate (CEMBA/CEMPA/MBA/PMBA programs) students.
 The findings of this study illustrate the conceptual motivation for the argument of creating employability among the university students through student engagement and learning outcomes.
 Student engagement can also impact on the employability.
-However, according to the proposed conceptual model, learning outcomes of students can contribute to the core objective of university education, which is employability with mediating impact.
+However, according to the proposed conceptual model, learning outcomes of students can contribute to the core objectives of university education, which is employability with mediating impact.

 Keywords: Employability; outcome-based education; Bangladesh Open University.